marianosimone/take-a-look/quotes.md

 Robert M. Pirsig, "Zen and the Art of Motorcycle Maintenance"

+> You look at where you’re going and where you are and it never makes sense, but then you look back at where you’ve been and a pattern seems to emerge.

+Robert M. Pirsig, "Zen and the Art of Motorcycle Maintenance"

 > If you are tempted to reveal
 > A tale to you someone has told
 > About another, make it pass